bmwcarit/joynr/wiki/jee.md

 		};
 	}

+#### Injecting a JoynrJeeMessageMetaInfo

-Inject `JoynrJeeMessageMetaInfo` to your EJB in order to retrieve the context for a received message.
+Inject `JoynrJeeMessageMetaInfo` to your EJB in order to retrieve the context (including custom headers) for a received message.

 The context can be accessed by calling `JoynrJeeMessageMetaInfo.getMessageContext()`: